Best of Brick

 7. Does it help to have a broker?

-In a market like this, having a broker can give you an edge, Malin says.
+In a competitive market, having a broker can give you an edge, Malin says.
 A good broker knows where the deals are, knows what comparable apartments are renting for, and can guide you on how much to increase your offer and negotiate on your behalf.
 At the very least a broker can prepare you for what to expect in the current market.

 If you're trying to avoid using a broker so you don't have to pay the broker fee, that might not be sensible.
 "Given that most people live in their apartments for more than one year, to get so hyper-focused on the broker fee at times, you'll end up missing the forest for the trees," Malin says.